ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/config.md

 critically fail.
 If this tag isn't provided the default set of modules will be loaded, i.e. the standard versions of `animals`, `plants`, `soil`, and `abiotic`.

+## Model constants

+As well as general options to the setup the models, the configuration will contain constants.
+These will need to be varied in order for sensitivity analysis to be carried out.
+This means that they have to be specified in a standard way so that the sensitivity analysis can find and alter them straightforwardly.
+Each model should define its own set of constants under `model_name.constants`.
+Within this one or more groups of constants should be defined, these groups are each input for a particular dataclass in the relevant `constants.py` module, and should use the same name as this dataclass.
+Individual constants should then be defined within these groups.
+The full tag structure would take the following pattern `model_name.constants.SomeVars.constant_1`.
+It is important to note that **only** the constants you wish to change need to be included in the configuration, any constant that isn't given will just use the default value set in the relevant `constants.py` module.

 ## JSON schema

 The contents of the config files are validated using [`JSON